Milind-Ranjan/TicTacToe/README.md

 - **Firebase Authentication**: For user authentication (if implemented).
 - **Android Studio**: The official IDE for Android development.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request for any improvements or feature additions.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Inspired by classic Tic-Tac-Toe games.
 - Thanks to Firebase for providing backend services.
-- A big thank you to all contributors.

----

 Feel free to reach out if you have any questions or feedback regarding the project!